Logo ESPAÑOL

 Sea turtles have lived on Earth for at least 200 million years.
 The most intact fossilized remains of the world’s largest sea turtle species, Archelon ischyros (pronounced Ar-key-lon is-key-ros), was found in South Dakota in the 1970’s and was dated at 74 million years old.
 The fossil measures 15 feet long from beak to tail, and 16.5 feet across from flipper to flipper.
 The live animal probably weighed about 4,500 pounds and the species may have lived to about one hundred years old.
 This, and other specimens discovered date from the Cretaceous Period (75-65 mya) when the Midwest region was covered by a shallow sea.
 The basic design of the smaller present day species has changed little from that of their ancient ancestors, though, like Archelon, they probably had a leathery carapace (shell).

 Sea turtles, once they hatch and make their way to the ocean, will never set flipper on land again, except in the case of mature females who will come ashore every two to four years to dig from 4 to 7 nests per season.
 The number of eggs laid (70-180) and the incubation period (52-65 days) depends on the species and nest temperature.
-Nest temperature also plays a role in the determination of gender, with temperatures above 30º C (86ºF) producing females, while those below 28º C (82º F) will produce males.
+Nest temperature also plays a role in the determination of sex, with temperatures above 30º C (86ºF) producing females, while those below 28º C (82º F) will produce males.
 Nests must also have ample moisture and air for proper egg development and hatchling survival.
+Watch three short videos of hatchlings being released in Baja California Sur.

 Nest eruption